 University approved organizations are allowed to use University facilities, but must reserve the facility in advance.
 Certain housekeeping fees may apply.
-To reserve a facility, call Campus Operations at 251.442.2245.
+To reserve a facility, visit umobile.edu/eventservices

 All events or functions associated with University of Mobile facilities must be consistent with and will not promote any agenda contrary to the educational and religious tenets described in the Statement of Christian Affirmation, the Policy and Procedures Manual, the Employee Handbook and the Student Handbook.
 Any event that is inconsistent with those tenets will be denied access or cancelled.
 Based on these considerations, the university shall allow use of its facilities by others in accordance to the following guidelines and requirements.